 Like most motor vehicle crashes, accidents involving pedestrians almost always result from human error.
 Because traffic laws are structured to give drivers a significant obligation to protect pedestrians, the human error in these collisions often falls on the motorist or, at the very least, is shared between the driver and the pedestrian.

 - Speeding: Speeding drivers pose several hazards for pedestrians.
 Higher speeds reduce the time the driver has to perceive a hazard, such as a pedestrian crossing, and respond by braking and increasing the distance needed to stop.
-Additionally, speeding makes it difficult for pedestrians crossing an unmarked intersection to determine if they have enough of a gap in traffic to cross safely.
+Additionally, speeding makes it difficult for pedestrians crossing an unmarked intersection to determine if they have a sufficient gap in traffic to cross safely.
 Finally, an increase in speed also increases the force of the collision, resulting in more severe injuries that pose a higher risk of fatality.

 - Alcohol impairment: As previously mentioned, nearly half of all pedestrian accidents involve alcohol.
 Alcohol impairment degrades drivers' abilities to operate their motor vehicles safely and protect pedestrians and other roadway users.
-Some of those deficits include the inability to track moving targets (which may prove necessary to detect pedestrians crossing the road) and difficulty controlling one's speed and braking and exercising good judgment.
+Some of those deficits include the inability to track moving targets (which may prove necessary to detect pedestrians crossing the road) and difficulty controlling speed and braking and exercising good judgment.

 When a motor vehicle strikes someone on foot, it is almost impossible for the pedestrian to avoid some type of injury.
 This is true regardless of the size of the car or other factors.
 Pedestrians have no protection from the impact of a vehicle and are often knocked to the ground, thrown onto the car's hood, or run over by the vehicle.